Johnette Napolitano

-Johnette Napolitano (born Jonette L. Napolitano; September 22, 1957) is an American musician best known as the lead vocalist, songwriter, and bassist for the alternative rock group Concrete Blonde.
+Johnette Napolitano (born Jonette L. Napolitano; September 22, 1957) is an American musician best known as the lead vocalist, songwriter, and bassist for the rock band Concrete Blonde.

 Early life

-Johnette Napolitano was born and raised in Los Angeles, California, the eldest of five children in an Italian American family.
+Johnette Napolitano was born and raised in Los Angeles, the eldest of five children in an Italian American family.

 Her parents recognized their daughter possessed musical talent when, as a child, she was able to play "Somewhere Over the Rainbow" on piano by ear.
 Her mother loved show tunes.
 The family also listened to Johnny Cash, Marty Robbins, and the Rat Pack.
 At age five she enrolled in a gifted kids art program at UCLA.

 Concrete Blonde

 In 1986, Napolitano co-founded Concrete Blonde with guitarist James Mankey.
 She sang and sometimes played bass guitar.
 The pair had worked together under a variety of names since 1982.
 They released seven studio albums between 1986 and 2004, and one additional album as a collaboration with Los Illegals.
-Concrete Blonde had several moderately successful singles, including "God is a Bullet", "Joey", "Tomorrow Wendy", and a version of "Everybody Knows" originally by Leonard Cohen.
+Concrete Blonde had several moderately successful singles, including "God is a Bullet", "Joey", "Tomorrow Wendy", and a cover version of "Everybody Knows", originally by Leonard Cohen.

-Concrete Blonde broke up and reformed several times, with Napolitano and Mankey as the only constant members.
+Concrete Blonde broke up and re-formed several times, with Napolitano and Mankey as the only constant members.
 The band has not been active since 2012.